NumaanisCoder/NumaanisCoder/README.md

 # 💫 About Me:
-💻 Full stack developer with a knack for web, mobile, and desktop apps.
-Open for exciting collaborations, especially in mobile and desktop app development.
-Currently diving deep into the latest tech trends.
-Ask me about my software dev journey! 🚀 Fun fact: I juggle between Cricket on the field and Chess indoors.
-Let's chat tech or games! 🏏🕹️
+💻 Full stack developer here, diving into web, mobile, and desktop apps.
+Open for cool collaborations, especially in mobile and desktop app development. <br><br>Currently geeking out on the latest tech trends.
+Ask me about my software dev journey! <br><br> 🚀 Fun fact: I'm a video game enthusiast and football fanatic.
+Let's chat tech or games! 🎮⚽

 ## 🌐 Socials: